 The bottom line is that dietary cholesterol has some effect on blood cholesterol, but it’s not an issue unless you eat a lot of eggs, says Bonnie Liebman, director of nutrition at the Center for Science in the Public Interest.
 At what level should you be concerned?
 The fact is, if you take a balanced approach and eat eggs occasionally, it’s OK.
 “However, if you’re eating two eggs or more a day, there could potentially be an issue with cholesterol and increased risk factors for disease,” adds Liebman.

-Remember, eggs aren’t the only containing dietary cholesterol.
+Remember, eggs aren’t the only #food containing dietary cholesterol.
 “On average, an ounce of meat contains about 20 milligrams of cholesterol.
 Cholesterol only comes from animal sources, so pay attention to how much meat or cheese you’re having on egg days.
 Why not go meatless and cheeseless for a meal?” advises Andrea Dunn, R.D., L.D., C.D.E., of the Westlake Family Health Center at The Cleveland Clinic.

 How do eggs compare with other common breakfast foods?